Citation, DOI & article data

 In liquefactive necrosis, the affected cell is completely digested by hydrolytic enzymes leading to a soft, circumscribed lesion which can consist of fluid with remains of necrotic tissue or pus.

-It is commonly associated with infection, dependent on the site of involvement.
+It is commonly associated with infection, dependant on the site of involvement.

 Reported organs in which liquefactive necrosis is a recognized phenomenon include: